LanceZPF/MDK12/README.md

 Please refer to [Quickstart](MDK12EvalHub/README.md) for your quick start.

 After setting up the environment following instructions in [Handbook](docs/Quickstart.md), you may refer to `quick-inference-qwenvl.py` for a very quick inference using [vLLM](https://github.com/vllm-project/vllm) project.
 Then you may directly refer to `judge.sh` to use our judge logic for evaluating the inference results and obtaining the final performance score.
+Make sure the API for judge model is set in `MDK12EvalHub/.env` before you run the `judge.sh`.

 <a id="-datasets"></a>
 ## 📊 Datasets